An Empirical Study on Governance in Bitcoin's Consensus Evolution: Introduction

+\begin{itemize} \item \textbf{RQ 1.} We show how roles in blockchain governance closely resemble the tripartite system's separation of power~\cite{tripartite} where developers act as~\textit{legislature}, miners are~\textit{executive}, and full nodes are~\textit{judiciary} entities of power.
+The difference in a permissionless blockchain such as Bitcoin is that actors can choose which system they want to be part of, and any actor may simultaneously resemble multiple or all the roles. \item \textbf{RQ 2.} We identify the steps in the governance process and how they intertwine with consensus change deployment.
+The findings reveal how governance processes of permissionless blockchains, such as Bitcoin, differentiate themselves from classical software evolution and show that consensus change implementation and deployment are dependent and the community must collaborate and coordinate in a decentralised manner to adopt and activate the changes.

+\item \textbf{RQ 3.} We found that, despite potential developer and pool centralisation, the decision-making power of the economic majority, miners, full nodes, and users are decentralising factors in the governance process.
+Furthermore, we observed a limitation of Nakomoto's decentralised power structure: only a fraction of the participants (the developers) can judge the soundness of a change.
+The remaining roles (miners, full nodes, and users) merely speculate on the technical and economic implications of the code changes. \end{itemize}

+The findings lead to the following contributions: \begin{enumerate} \item We provide novel formalizations of the decision-making processes and capabilities for actors and roles involved in evolution governance. \item We bring novel insights that blockchain evolution governance is constrained by the technicalities of a change, i.e.,~compatibility with older implementations, and the deployment technique, i.e., conditions for activation, which differentiate the evolution governance of permissionless blockchain from classic software. \item Compared to the state-of-the-art studies on blockchain and open-source software evolution, which focus solely on evolution governance without considering how deployment techniques change over time, we revealed that deployment techniques in blockchain are evolved to fit the needs of consensus evolution and explained how they are evolved. \end{enumerate}

-The remaining parts of this paper are structured as follows: \Cref{backrgound} introduces the background on blockchain consensus and its evolution. \Cref{method} describes the research design and implementation. \Cref{results} presents the results, describing governance processes in Bitcoin. \Cref{discussion} discusses the results before the conclusion in \Cref{conclusion}.
-In the end, we suggest future work in \Cref{future}.
+The remainder of this paper is structured as follows: \Cref{backrgound} introduces the background on blockchain consensus and its evolution. \Cref{method} describes the research design and implementation. \Cref{results} presents the results, describing consensus evolution governance. \Cref{discussion} discusses the results before the conclusion in \Cref{conclusion}.